adetokunbo/haskell-overridez/README.md

 $ haskell-overridez https://github.com/tathougies/beam --subpath beam-core
 ```

-There various options for managing the overrides; to see them all, you can read the usage:
+There are various options for managing the overrides; to see them all, you can read the help message:

 ```bash
 $ haskell-overridez -h